Travel and Tourism Terms, Acronyms & Abbreviations

 A-D

 Accessible: Usable by all people.
 Whether a hotel, restaurant, or attraction can by enjoyed by people of all ages and abilities, regardless of physical or other limitations.
+Related: Accessible Tourism, taking steps to create accessible spaces and destinations for everyone to enjoy travel.

 Assets: The attractions, hotels and restaurants within a given region.
 Assets are what that area has to offer guests who visit.

 Buyers: Travel Trade professionals who sell to consumers.
-They are tour operators, receptive operators, travel agents and OTAs (online travel agents).
+They are tour operators, receptive operators, travel advisors and OTAs (online travel agents).
 They look for destinations and attractions to package and sell to their customers.

 CVB: Convention and Visitors Bureau.
 Primarily the same thing as a DMO or TPA (see below).